SPIN NYC Blog

 ACL tear.
 A pop, the knee giving out, and rapid swelling within hours is the classic triad.
 People often can put a little weight down at first, then the joint feels unstable and swells fast.
 This is the injury most associated with sudden pivots in basketball, soccer, and skiing.

 Meniscus tear.
 Pain on the inside or outside of the knee, swelling that builds gradually over two to three days, and locking or catching are the giveaways.
 AAOS OrthoInfo describes the typical meniscus tear as causing pain, stiffness, swelling, catching or locking, and difficulty straightening the leg.
-You can read how we evaluate a meniscus tear and treat it without surgery where possible.

 MCL or LCL sprain.
 Pain and tenderness along the inner side of the knee points to the MCL, and pain along the outer side points to the LCL.
 Unlike an ACL tear, most people with a collateral ligament sprain can still bear some weight, a useful distinguishing clue.

 Patellar tendon or kneecap problem.
 Pain right below the kneecap, trouble straightening the leg against resistance, or a kneecap that sits higher than normal can indicate a patellar tendon tear.
-A milder version of front-of-knee pain that worsens with stairs and squatting is often patellar tendonitis , an overuse problem rather than a sudden tear.
+A milder version of front-of-knee pain that worsens with stairs and squatting is often patellar tendonitis, an overuse problem rather than a sudden tear.

 Fracture or dislocation.
 Inability to bear weight, visible deformity, and severe pain after a fall or direct blow raise concern for a broken bone or a dislocated kneecap.
 These belong in an emergency room first.